 - College Vehicles.
 College vehicles may only be driven by SFCC employees authorized to do so.
 (Refer to the SFCC Employee Handbook.)

 - Rental Vehicles.
 If rented with College funds, only College employees can drive rental vehicles; all terms of the rental contract must be complied with.

 - Contract Bus Service.
 Procurement of bus services must be made consistent with College procurement procedures.
 Adequate insurance coverage for personal injury and property damage must be provided by the bus company and approved by the Procurement Specialist.

 - Personal Vehicles.
 Personal Vehicles should only be used on a voluntary basis.
 The owners/drivers must provide their own insurance coverage.
 All student participants choosing to ride in a private automobile do so voluntarily and at their own risk.
 The College shall not insure or accept liability for any damage, loss or injury resulting from the use of a private vehicle.
-(Please refer to the travel reimbursement form located on JACK.
-In some cases, mileage reimbursement is allowed.)
+(Please refer to the travel reimbursement form located on the intranet.
+In some cases, mileage reimbursement is allowed.

 - Participation: Except with permission from the appropriate administrator, only currently enrolled students are eligible to participate in College-sponsored travel.

 Contact: Cheryl Fields, Ph.D., Associate Vice President for Enrollment Management and Student Success